Introducing the HIPC interim chair and vice chair

 Bill Adlard qualified as a barrister in 1978 and practised law in London and on the Western Circuit until 1999.
 He trained as a healer in 2006-2011 and then took the psychotherapy diploma at the CCPE in 2013-2019.
 He is now in private practice, specialising in trauma related work and with a keen interest in internal family systems (IFS).

 Because of his legal background, Bill was asked to join the HIPC steering committee in 2022, now renamed the Executive Committee.
-He is a member of the UKCP Strategy Working Group (SWG), which will report to the general meeting part of the UKCP conference on 22 November 2024 with a strategy for the next three years.
+He is a member of the UKCP Strategy Working Group (SWG).
 He was recently appointed vice chair of HIPC, under the chairship of Dr Heward Wilkinson, with a prime task of overseeing the extension of voting rights to all individual members of HIPC.

 Find a therapist near you